 An arteriogram or nuclear medicine scan may be needed to confirm that blood is flowing to the transplanted kidney.

-Kidney Transplantation Rejection:
+What is Kidney Transplantation Rejection?

 Unfortunately, when the immune system sees a newly transplanted organ as a foreign object that could be harmful to you, it attempts to rid your body of it.
 This is called as rejection.
 The immune system may reject the transplanted kidney.
-For this reason, patient must keep aware of warning signs and symptoms of rejection.
+For this reason, patient must stay aware of warning signs and symptoms of rejection.
 Hypertension, Swelling or puffiness usually in the arms, legs, or face, decreased urine output, fever, abdominal pain, etc. The patient must contact the transplant team immediately if any of these symptoms develop.
 The anti rejection drugs taken after surgery help prevent rejection.
 This is called immunosuppressive therapy.
 These drugs weaken the immune system to allow your body to accept the transplanted organ.
 If the patient is taking immunosuppressant drugs he is regularly screened for infection, high blood pressure, diabetes, cancer, etc.

-Advantages of Kidney Transplantation:
+What are Advantages of Kidney Transplantation?

 Freedom from dialysis and freedom from the time commitment that it requires